 One morning, when the stars still lingered over the forest, Raven heard a small cry coming from the shell.
-Carefully he opened it, and found a small baby nestled within.
-Tenderly he lifted her up and cared for her beside the sea.
+Carefully, he opened it, and found a small baby nestled within.
+Tenderly, he lifted her up and cared for her beside the sea.

-The years unfolded, and the earth renewed itself, until she stood before him, a young woman with auburn hair and grey, green eyes.
-Raven removed his cloak of feathers, and together, they walked beneath the mountains.
-For many years he would weave wild flowers in her hair.
-As on the day of their wedding, the first birds returned from over the sea, apples ripened on the trees, and wild roses bloomed in a thousand shades of dusky pink.
+The years unfolded, and the earth renewed itself, until she stood before him, a young woman, with auburn hair and grey-green eyes.
+Raven removed his cloak of feathers and, together, they walked beneath the mountains.
+For many years, he would weave wild flowers in her hair.
+On the day of their wedding, the first birds returned from over the sea, apples ripened on the trees, and wild roses bloomed, in a thousand shades of dusky pink.

 A Time of Ashes